-1) Striking School is credited with a forfeit loss for purposes of the Football Playoff Point System, and its media season won-lost record.
+) Striking School is credited with a forfeit loss for purposes of the Football Playoff Point System, and its media season win-loss record.

-2) Non-Striking School is credited with a forfeit win for purposes of the Football Playoff Point System, and its media season won-lost record.
+2) Non-Striking School is credited with a forfeit win for purposes of the Football Playoff Point System, and its media season win-loss record.